 How to Choose Your Wedding Photographer – Getting the Best Photography to Suit Your Needs

-You may only require time-limited ceremony coverage or a full day of 8 hours+.
-Whichever option you choose, your photographer is one of the first wedding vendors you will approach and most likely be the last you will have contact with when you are presented with your beautiful photographs after your day.
+You may only require short ceremony coverage or a full day of 8 hours+.
+Whichever option you choose, your photographer is one of the first wedding vendors you will approach and, most likely, the last you will have contact with when you receive your beautiful photographs after your day.

-For this reason alone, it is essential that you feel comfortable and relaxed having your chosen wedding photographer around.
+For this reason alone, it is essential that you feel comfortable and relaxed with your chosen wedding photographer.
 However, there are several critical points to consider when wondering, “Which wedding photographer should I choose?”
 Read on for some hints & tips on how to pick yours…

 Consider the Venue>> Chelsea Old Town Hall for Your Small to Medium Wedding.